Riemannian optimization for non-centered mixture of scaled Gaussian distributions

-So far, we defined the notion of smooth embedded manifold of a linear space.
+So far, we have defined the notion of the smooth embedded manifold of a linear space.
 To turn $\M$ into a \emph{Riemannian manifold}, its tangent spaces $T_x\M$ are equipped with a \emph{Riemannian metric} which is an \emph{inner product}\footnote{An \emph{inner product} is a bilinear, symmetric, positive definite function on a $\R$-vector space.} $\langle ., .\rangle_x^\M: T_x\M \times T_x\M \to \R$ that varies smoothly with respect to $x$.\footnote{For all smooth vector fields $\xi, \eta$ on $\M$ the function $x \mapsto \langle \xi, \eta \rangle_x^\M$ is smooth.}

-Then, to move on $\M$ a \emph{geodesic} is a smooth curve on $\M$ with zero acceleration along its path.
+Then, to move on $\M$, a \emph{geodesic} is a smooth curve on $\M$ with zero acceleration along its path.
 In a \emph{Euclidean space} $\Eset$ the acceleration is classically defined as the second derivative.
 Thus, a geodesic $c: I \to \Eset$ is such that $\ddot{\gamma}(t) = 0$ $\forall t \in I$.
-If $\gamma(0) = x$ and $\dot{\gamma}(0) = \xi$, then, by integrating, we recover the classical straight line $\gamma(t) = x + t \xi$.
+If $\gamma(0) = x$ and $\dot{\gamma}(0) = \xi$, then, by integrating, we recover the classical straight line $\gamma(t) = x + t \,\xi$.
 This notion of acceleration is generalized to manifolds using the \emph{Levi-Civita connection} denoted by $\nabla$.
+This notion requires first defining smooth vector fields, which are smooth mappings that associate a vector in $T\M$ for each point of the manifold $\M$, i.e.:

-This Levi-Civita connection itself generalizes the concept of directional derivative of vectors fields to Riemannian manifolds and associates to every couple of vector fields $(\xi, \eta)$ on $\M$ a new vector field $\nabla_\xi\eta$ on $\M$.
+Notice that given this definition, $\xi(x) \in T_x \M~\forall~x\in \M$, so we also use the symbol $\xi$ (respectively $\eta$) to denote a tangent vector when there is no ambiguity.
+Now, the Levi-Civita connection itself is defined as an operator that generalizes the directional derivative of vectors fields to Riemannian manifolds, and associates to every couple of smooth vector fields $(\xi, \eta)$ on $\M$ a new vector field $\nabla_\xi\eta$ on $\M$.
 Given a Riemannian manifold $\M$, the Levi-Civita connection is unique and defined by the \emph{Koszul} formula.
 It should be noted that the Levi-Civita connection depends on the chosen Riemannian metric.
 Using this object, a geodesic $\gamma: I \to \M$ with initial conditions $\gamma(0) = x$ and $\dot{\gamma}(0) = \xi$ is defined as a smooth curve having zero acceleration as defined by the Levi-Civita connection